 Fees for full service start-to-finish 1948 cases with all documentation start at $6,500 for one generation removed, $8,500 for two generations removed, $10,500 for three generations removed, and $12,000 for four generations removed.

 No. You need only hire an Italian lawyer on your behalf, who will then act for you with power of attorney.

 There are two paths for applying for Italian citizenship:

 - Administrative = at the consulates or at the comune

 - Judicial = in court

 Regular, non-1948 cases go the administrative route.
 All 1948 cases go the judicial route.

 If you are a 1948 case, there is no exception to this rule.
 You must hire an Italian attorney to represent you in court.
+You cannot represent yourself.

 The primary scenarios in which 1948 cases are tried in the Court of Rome are as follows: